 Stems: No thorns.
 Arching or upright.

-Roots: Spreads by rhizomes and root nodes.
-Slightly invasive.
+Roots: This plant spreads by rhizomes and is slightly invasive.

 Toxic / Danger: No.